yuvalherziger/git-js-debug-traces-hook/README.md

 # What to expect

-Assuming you forgot to remove a `console.log(this);` line here and a `debugger;` breakpoint, you commit your changes and then the pre-commit hook throws this wonderful tantrum at you:
+Assuming you forgot to remove a `console.log(this);` line here and a `debugger;` breakpoint there, you commit your changes and then the pre-commit hook throws this wonderful tantrum at you:

 ![Throw a tantrum](/screenshots/tantrum.png "Optional Title")